 The real (non-marketable) reason for an increase is driven more by our current tax system.
 There are two ways in which a return is received on your capital investment, where the investment is shares of a company (public or private) – a capital gain (by selling) or a dividend (income paid on the shares).
 The government would like to see the tax rate on both capital gains and dividend income be the same.
 Currently, depending on your tax bracket, a capital gain is taxed at a rate that is as much as 14% to 20% less than a dividend.
 As a result, tax advisors derive plans to ensure their clients realize capital gain income instead of dividends.
 This is something we at Welch do for our clients and this is why I have these kinds of discussions, as noted in my opening paragraph.

 If it does happen, when will that be?
-Usually such a change in tax rules would be part of the annual federal budget with the next one likely to be in March/April 2022.
-But that remains the big question – will it be this coming year and, if yes, what will be the effective date?
+Usually such a change in tax rules would be part of the annual federal budget with the next one scheduled for March 28, 2023.
+But that remains the big question – will it be this year and, if yes, what will be the effective date?
 If there is something you can do to lock in the current 50% capital gain inclusion rate and the amounts make sense (there are costs to get there….), now might be the time to consider doing it.
 At Welch LLP, we can help.